harish07466/Movie-Explorer/README.md

 ✔️ No personal data is collected
 ✔️ No backend or database is connected
-✔️ The login page is UI-only (for demonstration)
-✔️ All code runs entirely in the browser
+✔️ The login page is UI-only (for demonstration purposes) ✔️ All code runs entirely in the browser
-✔️ SSL certificate is valid and secure
+✔️ The SSL certificate is valid and secure

 This project is 100% safe to open, and the warning will automatically disappear as the domain gains trust over time.